Xunnamius/next-test-api-route-handler/README.md

 Router's [`AppRouteRouteModule`][85], both accessible with something like `import { ... } from 'next/test'`.
 This is essentially what NTARH does.

+#### History: The Very _Very_ First Version of Ntarh

+Was looking over some ancient Next.js projects and found some of the very first versions of what would eventually become NTARH.
+My inner code hoarder requires I note this code's existence somewhere.

+Oh how far we've come 🙂

+![alt text][99]

 ### Published Package Details

 This is a [CJS2 package][x-pkg-cjs-mojito] with statically-analyzable exports